yongatek/caravel_yonga-turbo-encoder/README.md

 ========
 #### DVB-RCS2 Turbo Encoder

-The Turbo Encoder is used for FEC encoding for linear modulation.
+Turbo Encoder is used for FEC encoding for linear modulation.

 Encoder takes 2 bits of input (namely A and B) and generates 6 bits of output in the form (AB Y1W1 Y2W2)